 Diana has a BA in Interdisciplinary Studies with an emphasis in Education and is currently pursuing a MA in Clinical Mental Health Counseling.
 She worked as a nanny, PreK teacher, and Kindergarten teacher.
 She lived in India with a local family to teach at an orphanage, then traveled with World Vision to Zimbabwe and Ecuador to learn about their child-focused programs.
 She is a member of NAEYC, Texas Association for the Education of Young Children, and the Far West Chapter of the Texas Association for Play Therapy.
 Both her girls attend the First Presbyterian Preschool and Elementary.
 She believes every child deserves an education that encourages a lifelong love of learning, care for others, and an understanding of God’s love.

-Alejandra is a mama of two, El Paso native, and artist at heart with a love for nature.
-She graduated with a B.S. in Nutrition from Texas State University and has continued her studies to include holistic approaches to nutrition and mindfulness.
-For many years her profession was in wellness, teaching dance and yoga in Santa Monica, CA. Once she had children, her interests in child development and education grew as they grew.
-Instantly she fell in love with First Presbyterian Preschool and the Reggio Emilia philosophy as a preschool parent.
-Seeing her children thrive inspired her to become more involved with the school.
-Alejandra is excited to be part of First Presbyterian Elementary as a parent and assistant teacher.
+Alejandra is a proud mother of two and El Paso native.
+She graduated with a Bachelor of Science in Nutrition from Texas State University and has continued her studies to include holistic approaches to nutrition and mindfulness.
+For many years her profession was in wellness, teaching dance and yoga in Santa Monica, CA. Once she had her son, her interest in child development and education grew as he grew.
+She moved back to El Paso when he was two and searched for a preschool that focused on learning through play, included plenty of time outdoors, and felt like a home away from home.
+Instantly she fell in love with First Presbyterian Preschool and the Reggio Emilia approach.
+Seeing her child gain confidence and thrive motivated her to become more involved with the school.
+This will be Alejandra’s fifth year in the First Presbyterian school community and second year as a teacher.
+Her intention is to create a safe environment where each child can be their unique self, explore and learn at their own pace.
+An artist at heart, she never misses an opportunity to let the children get creative in the classroom.
+She is excited to nurture their interests and foster a love of learning while growing alongside them.

 Mariana has been a homemaker for the past ten years, lovingly caring for her two children and creating an environment her family could thrive in.
 Formerly an elementary school teacher, her love for education led her to forge a new path as a volunteer.
 Mariana began her work as a volunteer at the El Paso Baby Café, which involved peer counseling and serving new mothers and their babies for six and a half years.
 More recently, Mariana became a Certified Texas Master Naturalist.
 Being a Texas Master Naturalist has helped her develop her passion for the outdoors, deepen her understanding of our local ecology, and to continue service within the community.
 As a Texas Master Naturalist volunteer, Mariana has been able to work with the public and organizations dedicated to conservation, outdoor education, and outreach efforts.
 Her hobbies include gardening, cooking, buying and selling vintage wares, cycling, mountain biking, and hiking.